janpajerski/odin-rock-paper-scissors/README.md

 ## Questions
 ### Is there a user interface?
 - No.

-<h3>What inputs will the program have?</h3>
+### What inputs will the program have?
-- A user input each round: rock, paper, or scissors. <br>
+- A user input each round: rock, paper, or scissors.
-- A computer generated input each round: rock, paper, or scissors. <br>
+- A computer generated input each round: rock, paper, or scissors.

-<h3>What is the desired output?</h3>
+### What is the desired output?
-- The winner of each round. <br>
+- The winner of each round.
-- The updated score after each round.<br>
+- The updated score after each round.
-- The winner of the game after five rounds.<br>
+- The winner of the game after five rounds.

-<h3>Given the inputs, what are the steps necessary to return the desired output, or another way, what are the sub-problems that need to be solved?</h3>
+### Given the inputs, what are the steps necessary to return the desired output, or another way, what are the sub-problems that need to be solved?
-In no particular order:<br>
+In no particular order:
-- How to randomly generate rock, paper, or scissors? <br>
+- How to randomly generate rock, paper, or scissors?
-- How to ask the user to enter rock, paper, or scissors? <br>
+- How to ask the user to enter rock, paper, or scissors?
-- How to compare the computer generated value to the user entry to determine a winner for the round? <br>
+- How to compare the computer generated value to the user entry to determine a winner for the round?
-- How to output the winner and score after each round? <br>
+- How to output the winner and score after each round?
-- How to output the winner of the game after 5 rounds? <br>
+- How to output the winner of the game after 5 rounds?
 - How to group the above problems into functions?

-<h2>Approach</h2>
+## Approach
-<p>Since we haven't used loops to this point, I will use recursion only and use totalScore === 5 as the 'exit' condition.</p>
+Since we haven't used loops to this point, I will use recursion only and use totalScore === 5 as the 'exit' condition.

-I'm thinking three functions:<br>
+I'm thinking three functions:
-- rockPaperScissors encompasses the preamble game play and resetting if the user wants to play again. <br>
+- rockPaperScissors encompasses the preamble game play and resetting if the user wants to play again.
-- fiveRoundGame is game play <br>
+- fiveRoundGame is game play
 - computerSelection is the random "rock, paper, or scissors" generator

-<h2>Pseudocode</h2>
+## Pseudocode

-function computerSelection { <br>
+function computerSelection {
-    randint = randomly generate a number between 1 and 3<br>
+    randint = randomly generate a number between 1 and 3 switch (randint)
-    switch (randint)<br>
-        case 1: return 'rock'; break;<br>
+        case 1: return 'rock'; break;
-        case 2: return 'paper'; break;<br>
+        case 2: return 'paper'; break;
-        case 3: return 'scissors'; break;<br>
+        case 3: return 'scissors'; break;
-}<br>
+}

 function fiveRounds {roundNum, compScore, playerScore}<br>
     if roundNum < 5;<br>